j-1git/flirone-v4l2/README.md

 #### Command line switches

-This version has a few more options than the original.S The syntax is
+This version has a few more options than the original.
+The syntax is

 ```
 flirone [--dontwaitdevice] [--nooverlays] palettefile.raw
 ```

 `--dontwaitdevice` turns off the default behavior of waiting for the device to be connected turned on and ready, even if the device is disconnected or turned off during streaming.
-Instead it exits immediatly with an error.
+Instead it exits immediately with an error.

-`--nooverlays` turns off the image overlays of the colored image on `/de/video3`: the crosshairs and the temperature bar athe bottom of the image (reduces the image 8 pixels in height used for that bar).
+`--nooverlays` turns off the image overlays of the colored image on `/dev/video3`: the cross-hairs and the temperature bar at the bottom of the image (reduces the image 8 pixels in height used for that bar).

 ## How to see and use the video streams

 With this module you will can use it for instance:

-* with VLC onneted to one of the capture devices: `/dev/video1`, `/dev/video2` and `/dev/video3` described above;
+* with VLC connected to one of the capture devices: `/dev/video1`, `/dev/video2` and `/dev/video3` described above;
 * with Python using OpenCV, as described in this example: https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_gui/py_video_display/py_video_display.html just changing the device index.

 ## Some working details